mR-Robot-1998/Blog-me/README.md

 # requirements:

+    @:computer:

-    axios,react-bootstrap,react,nodemon,mongoose,express
+> axios,react-bootstrap,react,nodemon,mongoose,express

 # Experience :

-     React-js and React-bootstrap express mongoose and ...
+> React-js and React-bootstrap express mongoose and ...

 # for use this project

 # ---- Back-End

-    npm run dev in to /blog-me /// for start backend blog
+use `npm run dev ` in to /blog-me /// for start backend blog

 # ---- Front-end

-    npm start in to /blog-me/client/ /// for show front blog
+use `npm start` in to /blog-me/client/ /// for show front blog

 # finish ...